In this career summary, you will find out what the job of a Physical Therapist is about and what it is like.

-Physical Therapists with little to no experience tend to make between $57060 and $69620 while the more experienced ones make over $98930 per year.
+Physical Therapists with little to no experience tend to make between $60390 and $72680 while the more experienced ones can earn over $102530 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as A Physical Therapist is to move to a higher paying state like NV.
-Right now, the highest paying states for Physical Therapists are NV, AK, TX, CA and NJ.
+One of the easiest ways to increase your salary as a Physical Therapist is to move to a higher paying state like NV.
+Right now, the highest paying states for Physical Therapists are NV, AK, NJ, NM and CA.

-3 other factors that can increase your salary as A Physical Therapist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Physical Therapist is the degree you hold, the industry you work in and lastly the company you work for.

-Physical Therapists job description, Physical Therapists salary, Physical Therapists information, what is the job of a Physical Therapist like, pros and cons about Physical Therapists, colleges and universities for Physical Therapists, is Physical Therapists the right career for me, Hard careers to get into, careers in Healthcare and Medical
+Physical Therapists job description, Physical Therapists salary, Physical Therapists information, what is the job of a Physical Therapist like, pros and cons about Physical Therapists, colleges and universities for Physical Therapists, is Physical Therapists the right career for me, careers in Healthcare and Medical

 Cardiopulmonary Physical Therapist, Chief Physical Therapist, Geriatric Physical Therapist, Home Care Physical Therapist, Kinesiotherapist, Orthopedic Physical Therapist, Outpatient Physical Therapist, Pediatric Physical Therapist, Per Diem Physical Therapist, Physical Therapist (PT)